MatBlanchard/rre-leaderboard_to_csv/README.md

 - Install Python.

 https://www.python.org/downloads/
-- Launch the cmd, go to the repository of your choice and clone the git repository:
+- Launch the cmd, go to the repository of your choice and clone this git repository:
 ```
 git clone https://github.com/MatBlanchard/rre-leaderboard_to_csv.git
 ```